 Recently, however, in a small number of cases, additional possibilities have been utilized when a transplant from a live donor and the intended recipient is infeasible.
-One of these, called a paired exchange, involves two patient-donor couples, for each of whom a transplant from donor to intended recipient is infeasible, but such that the patient in each couple could feasibly receive a transplant from the donor in the other couple (Rapaport [1986], Ross et al. [1997]).
+One of these, called a paired exchange, involves two patient-donor couples, for each of whom a transplant from donor to intended recipient is infeasible, but such that the patient in each couple could feasibly receive a transplant from the donor in the other couple [Rapaport 1986; Ross et al. 1997].
 This pair of couples can then exchange donated kidneys.
-Compared to receiving cadaver kidneys at an unknown future time, this improves the welfare of the patients.
-In addition, it relieves the demand on the supply of cadaver kidneys, and thus potentially improves the welfare of those patients on the cadaver queue.
-A small number of these two-couple operations have been done, and the transplantation community has issued a consensus statement declaring them to
+Compared with receiving cadaver kidneys at an unknown future time, this improves the welfare of the patients.
+In addition, it relieves the demand on the supply of cadaver kidneys. and thus potentially improves the welfare of those patients on the cadaver queue.
+A small number of these two-couple operations have been done, and the transplantation community has issued a consensus statement declaring them to be ethically acceptable [Abecassis et al. 2000].